mikenelson-io/fusion-client-devkit/README.md

     - [API Client Creation Guide](https://support.purestorage.com/Pure_Fusion/Getting_Started_with_Pure_Fusion/Creating_and_API_Client%2F%2FApplication_Access_for_Fusion_or_Pure1_API_access)

  - Operating system compatability.
 The intial build of the DevKit was tested on Ubuntu 20.04.
 Since the DevKit can run as a Docker container, it should run on any platform supported by a Linux container.
-If using the Installer method, then the OS must be CentOS or Ubuntu.
+If using the Installer method, then the OS must be CentOS, Ubuntu, or MacOS.
  *Pull requests welcomed for other tested operating systems*
-	 - An x86-64 Ubuntu linux machine
+	 - An x86-64 Ubuntu/CentOS linux machine
-	    - Windows WSL2 or a virtual machine
+	    - Bare metal, Windows WSLv2, or a virtual machine
-	    - If not running native Docker, install Docker Desktop for the DevKit container
+	    - Docker (Docker Desktop for WSLv2)
 	- An Apple Silicon (arm64) or Intel (amd64) machine
 	    - Docker Desktop installed
-	    - wget installed
+	    - wget installed (for standalone script install)
+	    - Xcode developer tools (for standalone script install)

 ## Setting up the Tools
-There are 2 main ways to get access to the tools:
+There are 2 ways to get access to the tools:
  - Downloading and using the pre-built Docker image
- - Running the installer to install the tools natively
+ - Running the standalone installer scripts to install the tools natively

 **Using the Pre-built Docker Image**